 Choosing Vascular & Interventional Partners for Your Endovascular Coiling Procedure

 A cerebral aneurysm is a potentially life-threatening medical problem.
 Getting treated by skilled and experienced medical professionals can boost your odds of survival and full recovery.

-Our team of five doctors represents Arizona’s most respected interventional radiology division.
+Our team of doctors represents Arizona’s most respected interventional radiology division.
 All our doctors are fellowship-trained and have treated thousands of patients with outstanding outcomes.
 They have years of experience treating some of the sickest patients and the most complex cases in this field.
 When other IR physicians in Scottsdale, AZ, are not comfortable treating certain patients due to a lack of experience or knowledge, they typically refer their patients to us.
 We are proud to bring world-class IR care to our community.

 If you are looking for a second opinion or want to make a referral to Arizona’s leading interventional radiology team, please contact us today.

 What is the difference between endovascular coiling and surgical clipping?